ChrisBup/familystory/README.md

 ## How it Works

-FamilyStory allows users to create a profile as a family member and record a video introduction where they answer questions about themselves and share their favorite stories about their family.
+FamilyStory allows users to create a profile as a family member with their information and record a video introduction where they answer questions about themselves and share their favorite stories about their family.
+They can also comment on any other family member's profile.

 ## Data Model: